OUR MISSION

 VISION

-God’s design for all of creation is flourishing, which comes from the Hebrew word, shalom.
+God’s design for all of creation is flourishing, which comes from the Hebrew word shalom.
 Flourishing is a state of well-being in which all relationships, especially between God and man, are rightly ordered and rightly functioning according to God’s design.
-Because of sin, all of God’s creation languishes rather than flourishes.
+We are most human when we flourish.
+Though creation languishes in sin now, we work and wait expectantly for Jesus' return, when He will bring all things to their state of perfect flourishing.

 The good news of the gospel is centered on restoring relationships that were marred by sin - first with God and then with humanity and the rest of creation.
-Our aim is to build intentional relationships with people that will provide natural opportunities to share this good news of the gospel in word and deed.
-As these relationships form and deepen, we can expect to see the fruit of the gospel begin to flourish marriages, families, businesses and neighborhoods.
+As gospel relationships form and deepen, we can expect to see the fruit of the Gospel begin to flourish in marriages, families, businesses, and neighborhoods.

 WHO: people and places